MetroStar/comet-api/README.md

 mv redoc-static.html docs/index.html
 ```

-9. Commit the spec and html files merge into `main` to publish docs
+9. Commit the spec and html files and merge into `main` to publish docs

 ## Contributing